d1618033/python-redfish-utility/docs/slate/source/includes/_globalcommands.md

   eskm                         - Command for all ESKM available actions. factorydefaults              - Resets iLO to factory defaults.
 WARNING: user
-                                  data will be removed use with caution. iloreset                     - Reset iLO on the current logged in server. firmwareupdate               - Perform a firmware update on the currently logged in server. iloaccounts                  - Adds / deletes an iLO account on the currently logged in server. ilofederation                - Adds / deletes an iLO federaion group on the currently logged in server. ilolicense                   - Adds an iLO license key to the currently
+                                  data will be removed use with caution. fwintegritycheck             - Perform a firmware integrity check on the current logged inserver. firmwareupdate               - Perform a firmware update on the currently logged in server. iloaccounts                  - Adds / deletes an iLO account on the currently logged in server. iloclone                     - Clone the iLO config of the currently logged in server and copy it to the server in the arguments. ilofederation                - Adds / deletes an iLO federaion group on the currently logged in server. ilolicense                   - Adds an iLO license key to the currently